TheGeekPharaoh/asc4j/README.md

 ## FAQs

-### Is this library available on Maven Central?
+#### *Is this library available on Maven Central?*

 Not yet.
 I'm working on it, though.
 Stay tuned!

+#### *Are all of the App Store Connect API methods documentation and implemented in this library?*

+No, not at the moment.
+Currently, only the core functionality has been implemented, though there are plans to include the entirety of the API.

-### Why are the property names and descriptions so generic?
+#### *Why are the property names and descriptions so generic?*

 These values are obtained directly from the App Store Connect API documentation.
 No effort was made to map those names to friendlier property names, or to infer better documentation for them.